vivocha/bot-sdk/README.md

 ## [Bot Filters](#bot-filters)

-BotFilters are Web (micro)services to augment or adapt or transform BotRequests before reaching a Bot, and/or to augment or adapt or transform BotResponses coming from a Bot before returing back to the Vivocha platform.
+BotFilters are Web (micro)services to augment or adapt or transform BotRequests before reaching a Bot, and/or to augment or adapt or transform BotResponses coming from a Bot before returning back them to the Vivocha platform.
 It is also possible to chain several BotFilters in order to have specialized filters related to the application domain.

 Next picture shows an example of a BotFilters chain: